yusefrich/FRONT-BACK-MONO--catalog-web-application/README.md

-# Back end python and psql
+# web applicartion for saving sport items

-Source code for a backend server made with python and psql, this is a repo for studies and consultation purpose
+Source code for the web application created with flask and sqlalquemy, the server saves sport items for later use.

 ## Getting Started